Michael League

 Michael League (born April 24, 1984) is an American composer, producer, and multi-instrumentalist.
-He is the bandleader of New York-based instrumental band Snarky Puppy and the international music ensemble Bokanté.
+He is the bandleader of instrumental band Snarky Puppy and the international music ensemble Bokanté.
 He also founded the band Forq with keyboardist Henry Hey, and is also an owner and founder of the record label GroundUP Music.
 League has won five Grammy Awards.

 Early life

 League was born in California on April 24, 1984.
 He had an attraction to music from an early age and began playing guitar at 13 years old.
 He started playing bass at age 17, when he was requested to do so in his senior high school jazz band.
 He was raised Catholic.

 League went on to study jazz at the University of North Texas, then spent three years playing in Dallas's Gospel and R&B scene under the unofficial mentorship of keyboardist Bernard Wright.
 There he performed with gospel artists like Walter Hawkins, Kirk Franklin, Marvin Sapp, Myron Butler & Levi, and Israel Houghton, and frequently performed at the Potter's House.
 He was also a regular member of Erykah Badu's backing band, the Gritz.
-League moved to Brooklyn, New York in 2009.
+League moved to Brooklyn, New York, in 2009.

 Career

 League formed Snarky Puppy in his freshman year of college at the University of North Texas, originally consisting of him and nine of his peers.
 He composed most of their original music, as well as produced all albums released by the band.

 He has performed or recorded with artists from a variety of genres including Laura Mvula, Lalah Hathaway, Joe Walsh, Chris Thile, Michael McDonald, Terence Blanchard, Esperanza Spalding, Joshua Redman, Wayne Krantz, Chris Potter, Salif Keita, Eliades Ochoa, Fatoumata Diawara, Bassekou Kouyate, Susana Baca, and Kardeş Türküler.
-He currently served as musical director for David Crosby in his Lighthouse touring band, alongside Becca Stevens and Michelle Willis.
+He served as musical director for David Crosby in his Lighthouse touring band, alongside Becca Stevens and Michelle Willis.